Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 Victoria

-Captain Cook first sighted Victoria and with a mind on the future, they thought they could do better so headed north.
-Wollongong was considered but the surf was up and don't get decent surf in England so they decided to keep going.
+Captain Cook first sighted the Victorian coastline but thought they could do better so they headed further north.
+Wollongong was considered but the surf was up, and you don’t get decent surf in England, so they decided to keep going.
 In the end Cook headed into Sydney, and can you blame him.

 Local Greeting